KyWa/dotfiles/docs/RHV-Management.md

 Cluster has migration management settings.
 The cluster can be configured to have auto migration of VMs (if load is to high in a single host) and load balance the VMs across the cluster.
 These settings can be found in Compute > Cluster EDIT > Migration Policy/Scheduling Policy.

-To wipe a RHVM environment, from the RHV-M server run: `engine-cleanup`.
+To wipe a RHV-M environment, from the RHV-M server run: `engine-cleanup`.

 On each of the hosts running RHV, you can run a few sanity checks.
 One of these is `nodectl check`.
 This will output information on its bootloader, mountpoints, its storage and the status of the `vdsmd` daemon.